ch4mpy/spring-addons/samples/tutorials/bff/README.md

 }
 ```

-## 3. Resource-Server
+## 3. Resource Server
-This resource-server will expose a single `/greetings` endpoint returning a message with user data retrieved from the **access token** (as oposed to the "client" `/me` endpoint which uses data from the ID token)
+This resource server will expose a single `/greetings` endpoint returning a message with user data retrieved from the **access token** (as oposed to the "client" `/me` endpoint which uses data from the ID token)

 ### 3.1.
 Project Initialization
 From [https://start.spring.io](https://start.spring.io) download a new project with: